IIP Placements in Engineering, Physics and Math

 Location: Lima, Peru

-ALTIS GROUP is a company with international experience in the design, management, and promotion of real estate projects in Peru.
+ALTIS GROUP is an architecture and development firm with experience in projects in several countries around the world.
+Their mission is to create and develop architecture that both improves and creates a better living standard in the community.
 Through their work, they apply a dynamic and innovative approach from a human point of view to all kinds of challenges, maintaining a dialogue with clients and working with the agents needed to ensure the success of any project.
 IIP interns may work on any of the following projects: beach community design, urban design, hotel design, office building structures, and private residency design.
-IIP interns and are required to think of all projects as open-ended opportunities to develop ideas that might contribute to the success of the projects.
+IIP interns should think of all projects as open-ended opportunities to develop ideas that might contribute to the success of the projects.
 As a small office, the ALTIS GROUP offers a very personal service to its clients and involvement on projects is complete--from concept to business strategy to implementation.
 IIP interns with experience in AutoCAD, Photoshop, and a 3D program (3Dmax, Rhino) are preferred.
 Spanish speaking, reading, writing skills and a willingness to design would be an asset.
 Two placements have been created for International Internship Program (IIP) interns.

 Bridges to Prosperity